Giorgio Girgis Sorial: Biography

 Giorgio Sorial was born in Brescia, Italy, son of Egyptian Coptic parents.
 He grew up mostly in Brescia, and after graduating from "B. Castelli" Technical Institute he graduated in Information Engineering (BSc) at the University of Brescia with an experimental thesis on the 2002/95/EC (RoHS directive: Restriction of Hazardous Substances Directive, restriction on the use of harmful substances in processes for the production of Electrical and electronic devices).
 After graduation, he has worked as engineer junior in the field of automation engineering for a few years, then he joined the International business area of the company where he worked, thanks in particular to the interpersonal and linguistic skills (in addition to the Italian he speaks fluently English, French and Arabic, the latter based to his Egyptian Coptic origins).

 In 2010 he moved to Ireland where he started his post-graduate studies and in 2011 he graduated with an MBA (Master of first level in Business Administration) at The Trinity College in Dublin.

 After his returns in Italy he was hired as a consultant in process and strategic management by the Irish branch of an international consulting company.

 Political activities

-In 2009 he joined the Meetup local community "Beppe Grillo's friends of Brescia".
-In 2010 he was candidate for the regional election in Lombardy for the 5 Star Movement.
-At the political national elections in 2013 he was elected member of the Italian Parliament representing the Lombardy constituency for the Movement 5 Stars in the Chamber of Deputies, the lower house of the Italian Parliament.
-Once elected, in March 2013, Sorial became vice chairman of the Budget and Finance Committee.
-On 12 May 2015, he is elected vice-chairman of the parliamentary group 5 Star Movement at the Deputies Chamber and from 5 August 2015 he is the new chairman of the parliamentary group until January 2016 due to the rotation of roles rule applied within the parliamentary group.
+In 2009, he joined the local Meetup community “Beppe Grillo’s Friends of Brescia.”
+The following year, he ran as a candidate for the 5 Star Movement in the Lombardy regional elections.

+At the 2013 Italian general election, he was elected to the Italian Parliament as a representative of the Lombardy constituency for the 5 Star Movement in the Chamber of Deputies, the lower house of Parliament.
+After taking office in March 2013, Sorial became vice chairman of the Budget and Finance Committee.

+On 12 May 2015, he was elected vice chairman of the 5 Star Movement parliamentary group in the Chamber of Deputies, and on 5 August 2015 he became chairman of the group, serving until January 2016 in accordance with the movement’s internal rule requiring rotation of leadership roles..